letisiapangataa/kubernetes-operator-python/README.md

 The operator manages backups for stateful applications using PVC snapshots or S3-compatible storage.
 Includes a Helm chart for testing, basic Prometheus metrics, and a simple CI/CD pipeline with GitHub Actions.

-For a detailed lab overview : https://letisiapangataa.github.io/posts/kubernetes-backup-operator-python/
+For a lab overview : https://letisiapangataa.github.io/posts/kubernetes-backup-operator-python/

 ---